 Care for your child:

 - Limit your child's activity to prevent bleeding.
-Have your child lie on the couch or rest quietly until the day after his procedure.
-Your child can take short walks to the bathroom or around the house to help pass gas.
-He should not play sports or do vigorous activity after his procedure.
-Ask your healthcare provider when your child can return to his normal activities.
+Have your child lie on the couch or rest quietly until the day after the procedure.
+He or she should not play sports or do vigorous activity after the procedure.
+Ask your healthcare provider when your child can return to normal activities.

 - Relieve your child's gas and discomfort.
-Have your child lie on his right side.
-He may need to take short walks to help move the gas out.
-Give your child small meals until his bloating has improved.
+Have your child lie on his or her right side.
+Your child may need to take short walks to help move the gas out.
+Give your child small meals until the bloating improves.
 Start with clear liquids such as juice.
-If he does okay with clear liquids, start giving him his usual foods.
+If your child does okay with clear liquids, start giving his or her usual foods.
 Ask your child's healthcare provider if your child needs to be on a special diet.

 Follow up with your child's doctor as directed: